 Your nonprofit is challenging the status quo and changing lives.

-Meet Rebecca Perez, your nonprofit’s go-to design and marketing partner
+Meet Rebecca Perez, your nonprofit’s go-to design partner

-My mission is to help nonprofits use design to stand out, be memorable, and speak directly to your audience—so you can make even more impact.
+My mission is to help nonprofits design reports and marketing campaigns that stand out, be memorable, and speak directly to your audience—so you can make even more impact.

 What a difference that would make in your daily to-do list, on your team’s capacity, on your mission.

 My belief that positive social impact is possible comes from watching my mother volunteer her time to help others.
 Whether it was an elderly neighbor or a confused teenager, she was always ready to help.